TerenceTamuka/handy-man-services-fullstack-project/README.md

 Each scheduled ticket will display key information such as __Service Title__, __Service Info__, __Service Price__, __Customer Additional Info__, and __Date and Time__ fields.
 A blue phone icon will be displayed together with customer contact number and a green confirm tickbox icon will appear next to a __Confirmed__ text to alert the user that the service has been confirmed if they have checked the __Approved tickbox__ in the booking form.
 Retrospectively, in the Booking Form, a user may forget to select the Approved tickbox which will result in the ticket displaying an orange question mark icon displaying __Awaiting Confirmation__

 The __Create, Read, Update and Delete__ functionality was implemented to ensure that if a user wants to cancel a ticket, a red __Cancel Booking__ nav button is shown at the top of the ticket.
 An __Edit Button__ was implemented incase a user wants to change the ticket information and once they confirm, the ticket information updates accordingly.
+Both the *Cancel Booking* and *Delete* buttons once they are clicked, a confirmation dialog is shown at the top modal window.

 - *__Booking Management:__*